halla-ai/home/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, please contact us at `yj.lee@chu.ac.kr`.
+If you have any questions about contributing, please contact us at [yj.lee@chu.ac.kr](mailto:yj.lee@chu.ac.kr).

 Thank you for your interest in improving the Cheju Halla University AI Engineering project!